mustafapanjiwala/VaccineBuddy/README.md

 # VacSeen App

-Chart your child's vaccination, edit and share your vaccination chart with your doctor.
-Set reminder for your next vaccine, and track the latest vaccination schedule.
+VacSeen is a mobile application that helps parents keep track of their child's vaccination records, set reminders for upcoming vaccines, and stay informed about the latest vaccination schedules.
+With VacSeen, you can easily create and edit your child's vaccination chart, generate a PDF version of the chart, and share it with your doctor.

 Built on React Native(Frontend) and Firebase(for Backend).

+## Features
+-Create and maintain a digital vaccination chart for your child -Edit and update the vaccination chart as needed -Generate a PDF version of the vaccination chart for easy sharing and printing -Set reminders for upcoming vaccines to ensure timely administration -Access the latest vaccination schedules recommended by health authorities -Get information about the latest vaccines available for children

+## Demo

+Check out the demo video below to see VacSeen in action:

 ## Authors